Goubt/LerpNSlerp/README.md

 Learning the intricacies of game development, how different scenes and nodes interact with one another and the complexities that come along with creating a game that runs efficiently and is fun to play

 *Finn*
+Working on game logic with trying to tie it all together with the nessary scenes and different node types was where most of the enjoyment came for me personally.
+Another thing I enjoyed working on was the two particle effect scenes, which provided a lot of detail to the overall game.
+They were simple to code but most of the work on them came from manipulating the particle nodes within the scene through the Godot inspector.
+The different processing techniques gave a satisfying effect to the end  particles.
+It gave me good experience with game engine features that I didnt necessarily understand before.

 ## This is how to markdown text: